smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 ```

 ### Exposing Methods
-We suggest creating a new class that exposes your methods and post a notification from the `ProxyManager` class.
+We suggest creating a new class that exposes your methods and post notification(s) from the `ProxyManager` class.

 ##### Objective-C
 Inside the `ProxyManager` add a SoftButton to your SDL HMI.
-Inside the handler post the notification and pass along a refrence to the `sdlManager` in order to update the UI.
-You may choose how to keep a refrence to the `sdlManager` object however you like.
+Inside the handler post the notification and pass along a reference to the `sdlManager` in order to update the UI.
+You may choose how to keep a reference to the `sdlManager` object however you like.

 ```objc
 SDLSoftButtonObject *softButton = [[SDLSoftButtonObject alloc] initWithName:@"Button" state:[[SDLSoftButtonState alloc] initWithStateName:@"State 1" text:@"Data" artwork:nil] handler:^(SDLOnButtonPress * _Nullable buttonPress, SDLOnButtonEvent * _Nullable buttonEvent) {